ChickenProp/chickenprop.github.com/drafts/matched-betting.md

 ---

 And that's it.
-I'm sure there are other interesting questions you could ask, but I'm going to stop there.
+There are plenty more interesting questions you could ask[^interesting-questions], but I'm going to stop there.

 Something that would be nice would be a calculator that can make use of this.
 The online calculators all seem pretty crap: they only tell you profit, lay stake and lay liability, and only for one bet at a time.
 Being able to compare bets seems like it would be a pretty important feature, but I haven't seen it anywhere.
 (Some of them have features to work with more complicated types of bets than I've looked at, but I don't care about that.
 [Here's one](https://matchedbettingblog.com/matched-betting-calculator/) that's no worse than any other.)
 I've also seen an excel calculator, which had the neat feature of automatically adding bets to a spreadsheet.
 But again, only one bet at a time; plus, I don't have excel, and don't keep track of my bets in a spreadsheet.
 (I use [ledger](http://ledger-cli.org/), though it's not a great fit.)